 If you’re in Southern Ontario, you might see a white truck emblazoned with the word “Maple” traveling the streets.
 No, it’s not a Canadian-themed food truck.
 Instead, it is filled with sensitive equipment that can measure the composition and size of particulate matter in the air.
 MAPLE, or Mobile Analysis of ParticuLate in the Environment, is the mobile sampling vehicle from the Southern Ontario Centre for Atmospheric Aerosol Research operated by Professor Greg Evans research group from the University of Toronto.

 Professor Evans also collaborates with all levels of government in order to help guide policy.
 For example, eliminating coal-based electricity in Ontario helped to decrease particulate pollution.
 Now vehicles are one of the major sources of particulates in the air.
 The Evans research group recently found that fuel-efficient engines that reduce CO2 emissions actually increase black carbon particulate emissions.
-This type of information can help guide policy and public behaviour so that the investments we make today can create a better world for our children.
+This type of information can help guide policy and public behaviour.